Innes Cameron: Club career

+Kilmarnock

 Cameron started his senior career with Kilmarnock in the 2016–17 season.
 In September 2018, Cameron was loaned out to Stranraer alongside Daniel Higgins and scored on his debut.

 In October 2020, Cameron was then loaned out to Ayr United.
 In January 2021, Cameron was then loaned out to Alloa Athletic until 31 May 2021.

 On 30 September 2021, Cameron was loaned out to Queen of the South.
 On 13 January 2022, Cameron was recalled by Kilmarnock's new manager Derek McInnes, due to the club having injuries to several key players.
 On 31 January 2022, Cameron returned to Queen of the South on loan for the rest of the 2021–22 season.

+Barrow

+On 2 June 2025, Cameron agreed to join EFL League Two side Barrow on a two-year deal from 1 July.

 International career

 Cameron has represented Scotland at under-17 level.